-Usually it’s the instructor who teaches the student, but as Adrienne Simmons (Metro Atlanta ’02) found, the learning goes both ways.
+Usually it’s the instructor who teaches the student, but as Adrienne Simmons found, the learning goes both ways.

 While tutoring a young student with special needs, she learned just how rewarding education can be.
 Now, as an assessment specialist at the Georgia Department of Education, she has found purpose in a career serving students.

-Check out our interview with Adrienne to learn how she is now impacting the lives of nearly two million students in her day-to-day work.
+Check out our interview with Adrienne to learn how she is now impacting the lives of nearly two million students in her daily work.

 Explain what led you to care deeply about educational equity.
 What personal values, experiences or beliefs inform this?

 My first three years of college were spent crunching numbers.
 I was an accounting major with a promising career ahead of me — but I was not happy.

 I knew my life was missing purpose.

 In my junior year, I began tutoring a five-year-old autistic boy to offset the cost of attending school.
 Who knew I would fall in love with the act of socially, emotionally and academically shaping a life?
 But that's exactly what happened.
 When I noticed a Teach For America poster plastered across one of the columns on campus, I immediately applied.

 My teaching experience began in 2002 as a first-grade educator in Atlanta, where I now serve the state as an assessment specialist with the Department of Education.
 My time in the classroom instilled in me the belief that any and all students can achieve greatness within a nurturing and academically challenging environment.

 I now live a purpose-filled life, largely due to that very first student with special needs who ironically taught me — his instructor — just how rewarding education can really be.